NotTotal/Total-Skyrim-Overhaul/README.md

 #### Preparations

-Let's get to the actual installation.
-Grab the latest release of Elder Souls from [the release tab](https://github.com/jdsmith2816/eldersouls/releases).
+Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.

 Download the release to a _working folder_.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
 It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.

-Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.

 #### Downloading and Installing